CodeCampusCo/ai-testing/docs/activeContext.md

 # Active Context: AI-Powered E2E Test Framework

-**Last Updated**: September 10, 2025
+**Last Updated**: September 10, 2025 (End of Session)

 ## 1. Current Status

-The project has completed a major architectural refactoring and now has strong unit test coverage for its core logic.
-The workflow is managed by `LangGraph` and AI interactions are unified through `LangChainAIService`.

-The `generate` command has been removed to streamline the project's focus on executing tests from pre-written markdown files.
-The documentation has been refactored into a Memory Bank structure for clarity and AI-friendliness.
+The project has undergone a series of significant refactorings and bug fixes, resulting in a more robust, efficient, and maintainable codebase.
+The AI interaction layer has been modernized using LangChain's structured output capabilities, and the entire test suite is passing.
+The project is stable and core functionality is working as expected.

-**Version**: 0.2.0-alpha
+**Version**: 0.3.0-alpha (est.)
-**Next Milestone**: Enhance Core Features (Phase 2 of Roadmap)
+**Next Milestone**: Continue with Phase 2 of the Roadmap.

-## 2. Recent Accomplishments (September 2025)
+## 2. Recent Accomplishments (September 10, 2025 Session)

-- **Comprehensive Unit Testing**: Added extensive unit tests for all core components (`TestExecutorAgent`, `AnalysisAgent`, `LangGraphWorkflow`, `LangChainAIService`), significantly increasing code quality and stability.
-This process also uncovered and fixed critical bugs in the workflow logic and AI service.
-- **Architectural Refactor**: Migrated from a simple sequential runner to a `LangGraph` workflow.
-- **Unified AI Service**: Centralized all LLM interactions into `LangChainAIService`, fixing critical hanging bugs.
-- **Intelligent Wait Handling**: Enhanced the core AI prompt to intelligently generate wait commands, fixing the root cause of navigation failures.
+- **Major AI Service Refactor**:
+  - Replaced manual JSON parsing with LangChain's `.withStructuredOutput()` for all AI calls, drastically improving reliability and fixing numerous parsing bugs.
+  - Decoupled logic by creating `PromptFactory` and `ModelFactory`, making the `LangChainAIService` a cleaner service layer.
+- **AI-Powered Scenario Parsing**:
+  - Implemented a new `ParsingAgent` that uses AI to parse `.md` test files, making the process more flexible than the previous string-based method.
+- **Enhanced Reporting & UX**:
+  - Improved the `StepProgressManager` to display step counts correctly in the live output.
+  - Added a dedicated "Outcome Verification" section to the final test report to clearly distinguish between step failures and outcome failures.
+- **Token Usage Tracking**:
+  - Implemented a feature to track and display total, input, and output token usage for each test run, providing valuable cost analysis data.
+- **Comprehensive Test Coverage**:
-- **Feature Streamlining**: Removed the AI-powered test generation feature (`generate` command) to focus the tool's scope.
+  - Fixed the entire test suite after the major refactoring.
-- **Documentation Overhaul**: Restructured all project documentation into a clear, Memory Bank format.
+  - Added new unit tests for the `ParsingAgent`, `PromptFactory`, and `ModelFactory`, ensuring high test coverage for the new architecture.

 ## 3. Outstanding Items & Next Steps

 ### 3.1 Immediate Priorities

-With the "Strict Execution" philosophy now defined, the next priority is to begin **Phase 2** of the roadmap.
-The first task will be **"Add support for environment-specific configurations"**.
+With the core architecture now stable and well-tested, the next priority is to continue with **Phase 2** of the roadmap.
+The first task remains **"Add support for environment-specific configurations"**.

 ### 3.2 Project Roadmap